Pine Mountain Settlement School

 Prayer and worship services and preaching has always been part of the fabric of Pine Mountain Settlement School and the broader community.
 However, the School has never placed a denominational stamp on the religion served out at the School.
 The staff of PMSS came from a variety of backgrounds, but almost all were Christian in their religious focus.
 Many of the directors and the staff served on international missions across a variety of denominations and brought that experience to bear on their perspectives and their work at the School.
 Rarely, however, was one denomination favored above another.

-An endeavor that helped to move the community away from a narrow ecumenical perspective was Vespers and Chapel services that were planned from the broader international religions’ points of view.
-In the Boarding School years, the Chapel services were integrated into the educational program and were mandatory for all students and sought to present the broadest exposure possible to world religions.
+An endeavor that helped to move the community away from a narrow ecumenical perspective were Vespers and Chapel services that sought to introduce the broader picture of world religions.
+Many Staff had served in programs administered by various Christian religious programs abroad.
+Many had long appointments in China, Turkey, India and other foreign countries and were deeply immersed and sensitive to cultural differences.
+They offered the opportunity to speak from their experience and from the broader international religions’ points of view.
+In the Boarding School years, the Chapel services were integrated into the educational program and were mandatory for all students and they sought to present the broadest exposure possible to world religions.

 It is difficult to know just what Katherine Pettit‘s specific views on religion were, but she and Ethel de Long, the co-founders, were adamant that the School not be tied to any one denomination.
 In Pettit’s Common Place Book she scribbled the note, “Pearl Buck said she found among Buddhists saintly people but they lived apart from men and she remembered how Jesus went about among his fellow men.”
 And more, “She [Buck] found among Confucians admirable people of high moral character, but they felt no obligations to their fellow men.
 She remembered how Jesus told us to never be one another’s burdens.”
 Later in her notebook, she lists “6 Men who should really be called great.”